Kyle Bird: Texas Rangers

 On December 21, 2018, Bird was traded to the Texas Rangers as part of a three team deal in which the Rangers also acquired Brock Burke, Yoel Espinal, Eli White, and $750,000 of international signing bonus pool space; the Rays acquired Emilio Pagan, Rollie Lacy, and a competitive balance pick in the 2019 MLB draft (Seth Johnson); and the Oakland Athletics acquired Jurickson Profar.

-Bird made the Rangers' 2019 Opening Day roster on March 28, 2019, and made his major league debut that afternoon versus the Chicago Cubs, walking Anthony Rizzo, the only batter he faced.
+Bird made the Rangers' 2019 Opening Day roster.
+On March 28, 2019, and made his major league debut that afternoon against the Chicago Cubs, walking Anthony Rizzo, the only batter he faced.
 He split the season between the Rangers and the Nashville Sounds.
-With Texas he went 0–0 with a 7.82 ERA 12 2/3 innings, and with Nashville he went 5–1 with a 2.86 ERA in 34 2/3 innings.
-On January 15, 2020, Bird was designated for assignment by the Rangers and outrighted to Triple-A a few days later.
+With Texas he logged a 7.82 ERA 12 2/3 innings, and with Nashville he went 5–1 with a 2.86 ERA in 34 2/3 innings.

+On January 15, 2020, Bird was designated for assignment by the Rangers and outrighted to Triple–A a few days later.
 Bird did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.